Prairie Fire Sedge Grass Plants

 This jolly sedge is one of the most beautiful of the ornamental grasses and is a great filler plant for the front of the border.
 It maintains a quite bright tuft of autumn bronze-straw-orange arching foliage all year round, with a little green at the base.
 Recommended for North facing locations.

-Browse all of our other grasses & sedges, our perennial plants, or our alpines & wildflowers.
+Browse all of our other grasses & sedges, or perennial plants.

 Features